 - 1. The submission of a completed and signed application form with the appropriate fee within the established deadline.
 (See the Tuition and Fees Policy.) - 2.
 Completion of a high school diploma or equivalent from an accredited institution of secondary education. - 3.
 A grade point average of not less than 2.0 on a 4.0 scale.
 Those applicants whose transcripts indicate less than the required 2.0 cumulative GPA at the time of their application to CAU, may be accepted on a probationary status on a case by case basis. - 4.
-Submit official transcripts of all secondary and postsecondary institutions previously attended.
-Students with dual enrollment, Advanced Placement or International Baccalaureate credits must submit them for evaluation. - Applicants who have attended secondary or postsecondary institutions outside of the United States must submit their academic records to the appropriate agencies for verification of their equivalency to coursework offered in the United States. - 5.
+Official transcript. - Applicants who have attended secondary or postsecondary institutions outside of the United States must submit their academic records to the appropriate agencies for verification of their equivalency to coursework offered in the United States. - 5.
 For admission into the Upper Division portion of the BBA, the student must have earned at least 30 credits from an accredited institution of higher education.

-ADMISSION PROCEDURES FOR THE BACHELOR IN BUSINESS ADMINISTRATION DEGREE PROGRAM
+ADMISSION PROCEDURES FOR THE BACHELOR OF BUSINESS ADMINISTRATION DEGREE PROGRAM